olliepalmer/parallel-worlds-course/pages/about.md

 ## Feedback

 This course is designed for you!
-If there is anything that is unclear, anything that could be better organised, or you have any ideas you think might make the course better, please just tell me.
+If there is anything that is unclear, anything that could be better organised, or you have any ideas you think might make the course or your experience better, please just tell me.